juanitalynn969/pkg-admin-tools/README.md

 sudo git clone https://github.com/WLAN-Pi/pkg-admin-tools.git
 ```

-(Note: it is best to run the utility from the WLAN Pi classic mode)
+(Note: the pkg_admin utility should only be run with the WLAN Pi in classic mode)

 Once this operation has been completed, the utility can be run as follows (this example shows the help dialog):